-Security over cash deposits is governed and regulated by the Law on Payment Systems, which provides for the financial collateral agreement.
+Security over cash deposits is governed and regulated by the Law on Payment Systems.
+The cash deposit may be granted/taken as security subject to a financial collateral agreement.

-The security created by means of the financial collateral agreement serves the purpose of securing repayment of all kind of obligations, either present or future ones, existing, conditional or eventual ones that the collateral provider or any other third party has contracted by the collateral taker or its legal representative.
+The security created by means of the financial collateral agreement serves the purpose of securing repayment of all kinds of obligation - either present or future ones, existing, conditional or eventual ones that the collateral provider or any other third party has contracted by the collateral taker or its legal representative.

-Considering that the law has recently entered into force, it is noteworthy that there is no consolidated practice regarding its implementation as yet.
+The parties to the financial collateral agreement must be legal entities, which means that natural persons may not grant/take security over cash deposits subject to financial collateral agreement.
+Considering that the law has recently entered into force, it is to be noted that, as yet, there is no consolidated practice regarding its implementation.